-On the basis of careful consideration of the history, architecture, and other features of the building and site, the Landmarks Preservation Commission finds that the Jackie Robinson (Colonial Park) Play Center has a special character, special historical and aesthetic interest, and value as part of the development, heritage, and cultural characteristics of New York City.
+On the basis of careful consideration of the history, architecture, and other features of the building and site, the Landmarks Preservation Commission finds that the Jackie Robinson (Colonial Park) Play Center Interior has a special character, special historical and aesthetic interest, and value as part of the development, heritage, and cultural characteristics of New York City.

-The Commission further finds that, among its important qualities, the Jackie Robinson (Colonial Park) Play Center is one of a group of eleven immense new outdoor swimming pools which were opened in the summer of 1936 by Mayor Fiorello LaGuardia and Parks Commissioner Robert Moses; that it was the only one of the eleven pools sited in a primarily minority neighborhood; that it was constructed with funding provided by the Works Progress Administration; that it was built to accommodate 4,100 swimmers; that the design of the bath house is a thoughtfully planned accommodation to its hillside site; that the two-story bath house has an imposing presence along Bradhurst Avenue; that among the Play Center's more unusual design elements are its Romanesque-inspired details and bold cylindrical forms; that it is the only one of the pools to strongly evoke the architecture of another era; that areas adjacent to the pool complex, including the wading pool, comfort station, bandshell, dance floor terrace and extension, closely reference the curvilinear forms found at the main pool site; that adjacent areas of the park, including the elevated pedestrian pathways and entrance plaza, were developed also during the WPA-era; that the original and creative use made of modest materials and forms, and the careful siting of the facility, make it a distinguished, individual design; and that the complex, along with the other WPA-era pools, was a major accomplishment of engineering and architecture, and is recognized as being among the most remarkable public recreational facilities ever constructed in the United States.
+The Commission further finds that, among its important qualities, the Jackie Robinson (Colonial Park) Play Center Interior is one of a group of eleven immense new outdoor swimming pool complexes which were opened in the summer of 1936 by Mayor Fiorello LaGuardia and Parks Commissioner Robert Moses; that it was the only one of the eleven pools sited in a primarily minority neighborhood; that it was constructed with funding provided by the Works Progress Administration; that the grandeur of the cathedral-like vaulted interior lobby matches the monumental two-story design of the bath house exterior; that soaring vaults, Gothic arches supported by limestone corbels, exposed brick walls featuring bas-relief panels, cascading staircases, and an oblong ticket booth projecting seamlessly from a full-height attached buttress, add to the grandeur of this interior space; that it is the only one of the eleven bath houses to strongly evoke the architecture of another era; that the original and creative use made of modest materials and forms, make it a distinguished, individual design; that the vast scale and elegant detailing of the lobby make it a particularly notable interior space; and that the complex, along with the other WPA-era pools, was a major accomplishment of engineering and architecture, and is recognized as being among the most remarkable public recreational facilities ever constructed in the United States.